acheam0/ArmaanB/README.md

-Please use https://git.armaanb.net or https://sr.ht/~armaan instead of the proprietary, microsoft-owned, and totalitarian GitHub.
+Don't use the proprietary, microsoft-owned, and totalitarian GitHub.
+Instead, try https://sourcehut.org or https://codeberg.org